active-perception/active-perception.github.io/_news/announcement_4.md

 ---
 layout: post
-date: 2022-11-23
+date: 2023-10-05
 inline: true
 ---

-`Project proposals are due tomorrow night 23:59.` Please send those to me via eMail! <br />
+`Project proposals are due May 15th, 23:59.` Please send those to me via eMail and use the template linked under logistics! <br />
-We will discuss your plan tomorrow during the class.